yorkeyao/VehicleX/VehicleX/Unity_source/README.md

 ![fig1](https://github.com/yorkeyao/VehicleX/blob/master/VehicleX/Unity_source/Images/unity_hub.PNG)

-## Image Generation by Unity editor
+## Image Generation by Unity Editor

 * Open the project using Unity hub and you will see the interface below.
 * Comment out line 30 and uncomment line 31 for Inference.py.